Superphysics Superphysics

 The pores of the liver make the entering liquor more subtle so that it elaborates itself.

-- It takes on its color and acquires the form of blood, just as the juice of black grapes, which is white, is converted into clear wine when it is left to ferment on the grater.
+• This is similar to the juice of black grapes, which is white, converts into clear wine when it is left to ferment on the grater.

 This blood in the veins leaves the liver only through one way that also leads it into the right side of the heart.